Saturday, November 16, 2013

 Mum always went to the butcher in Garfield; she went to Jimmy Fawkners, who was up near the Opp shop.
 She also went to Ernie Robert’s grocery shop (where the cafe is) which was a general store and also had hardware, crockery and groceries.
 Philip and Vera Wharington also had a grocery store in Garfield and they also stocked haberdashery.
 However, around 1968 Robinsons in Pakenham opened up an experimental self service store and Mum began to shop there.
 Robinsons had operated a grocery store in Pakenham from the 1950s and later had the SSW store until Safeways took it over (around 1980)

-Grandma, and most of the surrounding area, also had groceries and other goods delivered from Dillon’s store at Cora Lynn.
-Les North, the delivery man, would come around the day before and take the order, which would be delivered the next day.
+Grandma, and most of the surrounding area, also had groceries and other goods, such as fed for the chickens, delivered from Dillon’s store at Cora Lynn.
+Mum remembers that Grandma would have sugar delivered in 70lb bags and flour in 25lb bags.
+In the 1950s, Les North, the delivery man, would come around on a Wednesday and take the order, which would be delivered the next day.
 The Cora Lynn store had opened in 1907 and the Dillon family took over in 1927 and operated it for decades.

 * the dog was named after Grace De Lacy Evans, of Vervalac, Iona.
 She married Percy Pratt on June 24, 1919.
 Mr Pratt is on the Iona Honour Board, you can read about him and the other soldiers with an Iona connection, here.